Updated: Jun 9, 2022

 We're not describing Jack Bech....

-I'm talking about Malik Nabers, LSU's 2021 All-SEC Freshman selection following a 4 TD debut season, reeling in 28 catches for 417 yards in just 7 games as a starter (11 appearances total), all as he battled back from a nasty shoulder injury in late August.
+I'm talking about Malik Nabers, LSU's 2021 All-SEC Freshman selection following a 4 TD debut season, reeling in 28 catches from 46 targets for 417 yards in just 7 games as a starter (11 appearances total), all as he battled back from a nasty shoulder injury in late August.

 Lafayette's own "WR steambreather" impressed me so much throughout summer 2021, I called for him to start at the Rose Bowl in Week 1....and it appears last year's former staff agreed with my assessment, favoring their versatile, hungry, empirical #8 over Brian Thomas Jr, Deion Smith, Trey Palmer and Jontre Kirklin during the biggest of games.